GianFederico/GianFederico.github.io/_portfolio/1exp_sys.md

 ---
 title: "Prolog - Expert-System"
-excerpt: "Implementation of a small expert system to assist people in identifying hardware-related problems with their PCs."
+excerpt: "Implementation of a small expert system to assist people in identifying hardware-related problems with their PCs. \
+`prolog`,`backtracking`,`how`,`why`."
 collection: portfolio
 ---